Formal groups and quantum cohomology: Constructions using pseudo-holomorphic curves

 (ii) Suppose that $C_\sigma$ is a smooth family of surfaces with inhomogeneous terms $\nu_{C_\sigma}$, depending on a parameter $\sigma>0$.
 Suppose that for small $\sigma$, these are isomorphic to $C_{\lambda(\sigma),r(\sigma)}$, where $(\lambda(\sigma),r(\sigma))$ satisfies $(\lambda(0),r(0)) = (0,0)$ and $\lambda'(0) > 0$.
 We then say that the family $C_\sigma$ is obtained by smoothing $(C_1,C_2)$. \end{definition}

+To clarify the notation, is might be useful to look slightly ahead to our first application.
+When defining an $A_\infty$-structure, one deals with $C_1$ and $C_2$ which depend, respectively, on moduli in $S_{d_1} \setminus \partial S_{d_1}$ and $S_{d_2} \setminus \partial S_{d_2}$.
+In these terms, $r$ is a local coordinate on the product of those spaces, while $\lambda$ is the transverse coordinate to $S_{d_1} \times S_{d_2} \subset \partial S_d$, $d = d_1+d_2-1$.
+As this example shows, our discussion has been limited to the simplest process of gluing two surfaces together; a complete description would include the generalization to arbitrarily many surfaces.

 To round off the discussion of inhomogeneous terms, let's mention an obvious generalization, which is to equip \eqref{eq:surface} with a family of compatible almost complex structures $(J_z)_{z \in C}$, which reduce to the given $J$ outside a compact subset.
 When defining the associated notion of inhomogeneous term, one uses those structures to define the $(0,1)$ part, and similarly for \eqref{eq:floer-2}.
 It is straightforward to extend the gluing process to this situation.
 Usually, this generalization is not required, since the freedom to choose $\nu_C$ is already enough to achieve transversality of moduli spaces.
-However, there are situations such as the construction of continuation maps, where varying almost complex structures occur necessarily.
+However, there are situations such as the construction of continuation maps, where varying almost complex structures occur necessarily (because one is trying to relate different choices of $J$).